animatlabs/animatlabs.github.io/_posts/2022-04-06-wsl2-installation-windows.md

    wsl -l -v
    ```

-   If the version of the OS is **not 2**, you can change the same using the following command:
+   If the version of the OS is, **not 2**, you can change the same using the following command:

    ```ps
    wsl set-version Ubutnu 2
    ```

    You might face the following issue when trying to update the WSL version in windows 10, _**WSL 2 requires an update to its kernel component.
 For information please visit https://aka.ms/wsl2kernel**_.
-If so hppens, you need to do the following:
+If so happens, you need to do the following:
-   - In the powershell, we need to run the following:
+   - In PowerShell, we need to run the following:
       ```ps
       wsl --shutdown
       ```
-   - Download the latest repective arm/x64 kernel from [here](https://www.catalog.update.microsoft.com/Search.aspx?q=wsl)
+   - Download the latest respective arm/x64 kernel from [here](https://www.catalog.update.microsoft.com/Search.aspx?q=wsl)
    - Extract the content cab file and install the package
-   - Go back to the powershell and start wsl again
+   - Go back to the PowerShell and start wsl again
       ```ps
       wsl
       ```